New Proposal Calendar

 - FLP Approval Signature Page (pdf)—Grants permission from the faculty’s College and Department for the FLP to occur.
 Obtain signatures then return to the FLP Coordinator who will sign and pass on the form to obtain the CIES AVP Signature.

-- Memorandum of Understanding (pdf)—Agreement on FLP policies between the faculty leader and CIES.
+- FLP Faculty Leader Agreement (pdf)—Agreement on FLP policies between the faculty leader and CIES.
 Obtain signatures then return to FLP Coordinator.

 - Class Section Add Form (pdf)—Establishes the FLP course in the SJSU system to create a class and section number.
 Obtain signatures then return directly to CIES.